chge/tasty/README.md

 Tasty server is a bridge between client and test runner, that runs tests written using Tasty tools.

-You can run built-in static server by passing `--static` flag.
 Use `--exit=false` flag to run on several clients.
 See `tasty --help` for more information.

 # Client